Owen-GHB/markov-js/kernel/README.md

 - **http**: REST API, web serving
 - **electron**: Desktop application
 - **native**: Programmatic access

-## 🔄 Extensibility

-The kernel is designed for extension:
-- Add new transports by implementing transport interfaces
-- Extend functionality through the contract manifest system
-- Customize behavior through domain-specific configuration
-- Generate complete web UIs from command contracts
-- Serve both UI and API from the same server
-- Support for plugin architectures (future)

 Just copy the kernel once and focus on writing your domain-specific commands!